the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-dropins.md

 The best method will depend on the size of your team.
 Sign ups are a way to approach scheduling different attendee requests Here we share a few approaches, ranging from low touch to high touch:
 - Attendees drop in at any point during a session.
-This may require them to sit on other conversations and wait to have their question answered.
+This may require them to sit in on other conversations and wait to have their question answered.
 - Allow attendees to sign up directly to fill open slots.
 - Attendees directly message hosts who schedule them into open slots.